awesome-cxl/heimdall/README.md

  $ cd benchmark/basic_performance/scripts/batch
  $ nano 100_{your test script}.yaml or reuse previous one 100_bw_vs_latency.yaml, etc..
  ```
- 1. Thread number configuration
+ 1. Thread number & Thread number type configuration:
+    - 'thread_num_type':
+      - `0`: user defined thread number, specify the thread number in `thread_num_array`
+      - `1`: auto detect thread number, in this mode, thread number will be detected automatically and sweep the thread number from 1 to the detected thread number
+   - 'thread_num_array':
       - Specify how many thread to use in the test
       - **Warning**: Don't overflow the number of cores in the machine
       - Example: In this case, we change the thread number from 1 to 3 and conduct the test
        ```yaml
        thread_num_array: [1, 2, 3]
        ```